06 October 2010

 Artefact producers routinely make the mistake of assuming that their work is done when an artefact has been handed over to downstream consumers.
 Communication and collaboration is never that simple.

-The desired intent and the semantics of a vocabulary (and syntax)
+The desired intent and the semantics of a vocabulary (and syntax) can only be aligned through extensive instantiation and semantic processing of example artefacts.

 Any multi-step value chain directly leads to the need for a highly iterative product design and development process.
 The easier it is to